KarelZe/thesis/references/obsidian/chapters/🤖transformer.md

 In the subsequent sections we introduce the classical Transformer of [[@vaswaniAttentionAllYou2017]].
 Our focus on introducing the central building blocks like self-attention and multi-headed attention.
 We then transfer the concepts to the tabular domain by covering [[🤖TabTransformer]] and [[🤖FTTransformer]].
 Throughout the work we adhere to a notation suggested in [[@phuongFormalAlgorithmsTransformers2022]].

+“The transformer network [44] is the current workhorse of Natural Language Processing (NLP): it is employed ubiquitously across a large variety of tasks.
+Transformers are built by stacking blocks composed of self-attention layers followed by fully connected layers (dubbed FFN), as shown in Figure 3.”
+(Lample et al., 2019, p.
+3) ([[@lampleLargeMemoryLayers2019]])

+First, we apply layer normalization before the selfattention and feedforward blocks instead of after.
+This small change has been unanimously adopted by all current Transformer implementations because it leads to more effective training (Baevski and Auli, 2019; Xiong et al., 2020). [[@narangTransformerModificationsTransfer2021]]

 ## Structure

 - encoder/ decoder models $\approx$ sequence-to-sequence model
 - go down one step introduce transformer blocks, then its two main sublayers, ([[🅰️Attention]] and [[🎱Position-wise FFN]]), explain how the sublayers are wrapped in layer norm residual connections, similar two how its done in [[@tayEfficientTransformersSurvey2022]] and [[@rothmanTransformersNaturalLanguage2021]]
 - layer norm is the same as batch norm except that it normalizes the feature dimension ([[@zhangDiveDeepLearning2021]] p.
 423)